droidian/porting-guide/rootfs-creation.md

 Go to the newly created adaptation directory

-	(host)$ cd ~/droidian/vendor/codename/packages/adaptation-vendor-codename/
+	(host)$ cd ~/droidian-build-tools/droidian/vendor/codename/packages/adaptation-vendor-codename/

 Now put all your device specific files under `sparse/` with a linux directory structure

-Make sure to put your repository's URL in `~/droidian/vendor/codename/packages/adaptation-vendor-codename/sparse/usr/lib/adaptation-vendor-model/sources.list.d/community-vendor-device.list` with this format
+Make sure to put your repository's URL in `~/droidian-build-tools/droidian/vendor/codename/packages/adaptation-vendor-codename/sparse/usr/lib/adaptation-vendor-model/sources.list.d/community-vendor-device.list` with this format

 `deb [signed-by=/usr/share/keyrings/codename.gpg] https://YOURREPO.TLD bookworm main`

-Then copy your gpg file to `~/droidian/vendor/codename/packages/adaptation-vendor-codename/sparse/usr/share/keyrings/codename.gpg`.
+Then copy your gpg file to `~/droidian-build-tools/droidian/vendor/codename/packages/adaptation-vendor-codename/sparse/usr/share/keyrings/codename.gpg`.
 Make sure to replace codename.

 After copying all your files build the deb package

-	(host)$ droidian-build-package
+	(host)$ ~/droidian-build-tools/droidian-build-package

-Make sure to copy all the files from `~/droidian/vendor/codename/droidian/apt` to the repository you specified in `~/droidian/vendor/codename/packages/adaptation-vendor-codename/sparse/usr/lib/adaptation-vendor-model/sources.list.d/community-vendor-device.list`
+Make sure to copy all the files from `~/droidian-build-tools/droidian/vendor/codename/droidian/apt` to the repository you specified in `~/droidian-build-tools/droidian/vendor/codename/packages/adaptation-vendor-codename/sparse/usr/lib/adaptation-vendor-model/sources.list.d/community-vendor-device.list`

 Also make sure to commit your repository/changes to a git repository.

 Building the rootfs
 -------------------

-Before building the rootfs make sure to add your `linux-*.deb` packages you have build during the kernel compilation process to `~/droidian/vendor/codename/packages/adaptation-vendor-codename/droidian/community_devices.yml` as a package entry.
+Before building the rootfs make sure to add your `linux-*.deb` packages you have build during the kernel compilation process to `~/droidian-build-tools/droidian/vendor/codename/packages/adaptation-vendor-codename/droidian/community_devices.yml` as a package entry.
-As an alternative solution you can try adding those packages as a dependency to your adaptation package in `~/droidian/vendor/codename/packages/adaptation-vendor-codename/debian/control`.
+As an alternative solution you can try adding those packages as a dependency to your adaptation package in `~/droidian-build-tools/droidian/vendor/codename/packages/adaptation-vendor-codename/debian/control`.

 First pull the rootfs-builder docker image